 Clash with General Sherman

 One of the first to experience Stanton’s post-assassination wrath was Major General William T. Sherman.
-On April 18, 1865, Sherman met with Confederate General Joseph E. Johnston to negotiate surrender of more than 89,000 Rebel troops.
-Guided by sentiments expressed by President Lincoln during a meeting with Grant and Sherman three weeks earlier to “Give them the most liberal and honorable of terms,” Sherman proceeded to draft a “basis of agreement” that offered far more liberal and overarching terms than those that Grant extended to Lee at Appomattox Court House.
-An irate Stanton vigorously lobbied to reject the surrender agreement and went so far as to publicly accuse Sherman of treasonous ambitions in the New York Times.
+On April 18, 1865, Sherman met with Confederate General Joseph E. Johnston to negotiate the surrender of over 89,000 Rebel troops.
+Guided by sentiments expressed by President Lincoln during a meeting with Grant and Sherman three weeks earlier to “Give them the most liberal and honorable of terms,” Sherman drafted a “basis of agreement” that offered far more liberal and overarching terms than those that Grant extended to Lee at Appomattox Court House.
+An irate Stanton vigorously lobbied to reject the surrender agreement, and he went so far as to accuse Sherman publicly of treasonous ambitions in the New York Times.

 Clash with President Johnson

 By 1867, Stanton’s relationship with President Johnson had become irreparable.
 When Stanton refused to resign at Johnson’s request in August, the President suspended him and appointed Ulysses S. Grant to replace him on an ad interim basis.
 The Senate, however, refused to sanction the President’s actions, asserting that Johnson had violated the Tenure of Office Act.
-That law (enacted on March 3, 1867, over Johnson’s veto) precluded the President from removing any executive officer who previously had been appointed by the president with the advice and consent of the Senate.
+That law (enacted on March 3, 1867, over Johnson’s veto) prevented the President from removing any executive officer previously appointed by the president with the advice and consent of the Senate.
 Stanton maintained his position and Grant returned to his previous duties as General of the Army.

-On February 21, 1868, Johnson again tried to rid himself of Stanton by appointing General Lorenzo Thomas as secretary of war ad interim.
+On February 21, 1868, Johnson again tried to rid himself of Stanton by appointing General Lorenzo Thomas as a temporary secretary of war.
 Prompted by Johnson’s flagrant challenge to Congressional authority, the House of Representatives came to Stanton’s defense and voted to impeach the President on February 24.
 Following a lengthy trial in the Senate, the impeachment effort failed and Stanton resigned from his cabinet position on May 26, 1868.